 You are here:

-HB 2970 and HB 2971 were requested by the Oregon Estheticians for Fair Licensing.
-For more information regarding this legislation contact the OEFL at email@example.com.
+HB 2970 was requested by the Oregon Estheticians for Fair Licensing (OEFL).
+For more information regarding this legislation, contact the OEFL at email@example.com.

 Below is general information related to the legislative process:

 For the most current information click the link to the specific bill.
-You can find drafts of the bill including amendments, committee assignments, dates of public hearings and work sessions and any materials presented to each committee.
+You can find drafts of the bill including amendments, committee assignments, dates of public hearings, work sessions and any materials presented to each committee.